Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Preliminaries

-Let $\varphi$ be a first- or second-order formula (possibly containing free first- and/or second-order variables), let $I$ be an interpretation, and let $\pi$ be a valuation defined on all free (individual and function) variables of $\varphi$.
-We can determine whether $\varphi$ is \emph{satisfied} in $I$ and $\pi$, written ${I,\pi \modelsEq \varphi}$, using the standard definitions of first- and second-oder logic \cite{DBLP:books/daglib/0082516, DBLP:books/daglib/0076838}; we recapitulate below only the cases for the existential first- and second-order quantifiers.
+Let $\varphi$ be a first- or second-order formula (possibly containing free individual and/or function variables), let $I$ be an interpretation, and let $\pi$ be a valuation defined on all free (individual and function) variables of $\varphi$.
+We can determine whether $\varphi$ is \emph{satisfied} in $I$ and $\pi$, written ${I,\pi \modelsEq \varphi}$, using the standard definitions of first- and second-order logic \cite{DBLP:books/daglib/0082516, DBLP:books/daglib/0076838}; we recapitulate below only the cases for the existential first- and second-order quantifiers.